Joseph-ctrl7/3303Pproject/README.txt

 -	Elevator subsystem relays it to the appropriate elevator
 -	Elevator that receives the request responds to the scheduler and updates it about it's status

+We would like for the demo video to be used for grading instead of the presentation.